 - Type: Specify the type of gallery here.
 The options are a default gallery of thumbnail images, a gallery with rectangular tiles, a gallery with square tiles, a gallery with circular tiles, or a slideshow.

 - Link to: Does not apply to slideshows.

 - When you’ve finished editing your gallery, click Insert.

 Editing a Gallery or Slideshow

 - Open a post or page with a gallery for editing and make sure that you are in the Visual editing mode.

-- Click on the gallery and then click the Edit Gallery icon that appears.
+- Click on the gallery and then click the Edit icon that appears.

 - Adjust the Gallery Settings if necessary.

 - Make sure to click the Update button to save your settings.

 The gallery shortcode can be used in its simplest form like this (and will display the images attached to the post or page):

 Note that after you’ve published or updated a post or page including the gallery shortcode, the Visual editor will no longer display the shortcode itself.
 To edit an already-entered shortcode, simply switch to the Text editor, where you will be able to see and edit the code.